Team Canada Medal Count

 McCabe rowed at the University of Washington where he won three NCAA Championships, including two undefeated seasons as a freshman and junior.
 His undefeated freshman eight boat never failed to win by less than open water.
 He was featured in the May 2011 issue of Sports Illustrated’s “Faces In The Crowd”.

-Getting into the Sport: Started rowing when he was 9… Outside Interests: Earned his Bachelor of Arts in Geography at the University of Washington… Odds and Ends: Favourite motto: “Make it happen”… If he isn’t rowing well he will take of his socks… Favourite Olympic memory is watching the men’s eight win gold at Beijing 2008… Cousin Martha McCabe is a two-time Olympian in swimming… Canadian record holder on the indoor rowing machine…
+Getting into the Sport: Started rowing when he was 9 but began taking it seriously in 2004… Outside Interests: Earned his Bachelor of Arts in Geography at the University of Washington… Odds and Ends: Favourite motto: “Stay in the moment”… If he isn’t rowing well he will take off his socks… Favourite Olympic memory is watching the men’s eight win gold at Beijing 2008… Cousin Martha McCabe is a two-time Olympian in swimming… Canadian record holder on the indoor rowing machine…

 |Rio 2016||Rowing||Coxless Four - Men||6|

 Olympic Games: 2020 - 4th (M2-); 2016 – 6th (M4-); 2012 – SILVER (M8+)